abdulolagunju19/proserus-dashboard/README.md

 - mongodb
 - chart.js
 - styled-components

+### New Improvements
+1. Wrap app with session tokens.
+Now the api routes and dashboard are protected!

 ## Future Improvements
 1. Use api endpoints in client side components.
 2. Develop MongoDB schema.
-3. Wrap app with session tokens.

 ## 👏 Contribute